corelight/LLM-Ninja/Readme.md

    vale your-fixed-file.txt
    ```

 2. **If there are still alerts**, cut and paste the latest Vale alerts from the last step into your LLM and ask it to correct the fixed text even further.
 Take this LLM output and update `your-fixed-file.txt`.

 3. **Repeat the process** until you have no more Vale alerts that you care about.

+**Automatic Process (with --gemini flag):**
+The script automatically handles iterative refinement:
+- Runs Vale on each iteration
+- Sends remaining alerts to Gemini CLI
+- Continues until no improvements are detected for 3 consecutive iterations
+- Saves the best version automatically

 This iterative approach allows you to progressively improve your content's adherence to the Microsoft Style Guide, addressing any remaining issues that the LLM might have missed in previous iterations.